 Marialy’s surviving spouse and the father of her children, Alfredo Morga, filed a lawsuit against Fed Ex for damages relating to the wrongful death of his wife and child and the personal injuries suffered by his son.
 Marialy’s parents also participated in the lawsuit, seeking damages for the wrongful death of their daughter.
 At trial, the plaintiffs presented evidence that the driver of the Fed Ex truck had a history of emotional issues and was taking drugs for sleep disorders, both of which made her too great a safety risk to be allowed to drive for the shipping company.
-The plaintiffs also argued that FedEx should have provided training to its drivers on safely driving during the dangerous early-morning hours, but had not, making the company liable for the truck driver’s negligence.
+The plaintiffs also argued that FedEx should have provided training to its drivers on safe driving during the dangerous early-morning hours, but had not, making the company liable for the truck driver’s negligence.
 The jury found FedEx to be 95% responsible for the accident and awarded the husband, parents, and young son $165.5 million.
 FedEx appealed this award, which was recently affirmed by the New Mexico Court of Appeals.

-If you or someone you love has been injured in a New Mexico truck accident, find out if you’re entitled to money damages for your injuries by contacting the dedicated, compassionate, and effective Las Cruces personal injury lawyer Samuel I. Kane for a consultation on your case, at 575-526-5263.
+If you or someone you love has been injured in a New Mexico truck accident, find out if you’re entitled to money damages for your injuries by contacting the dedicated, compassionate, and effective Las Cruces personal injury lawyer Samuel I. Kane for a Free consultation on your case, at 575-526-5263.